liliakai/admin-guide/README.md

 - **Analyze suspicious unknown links and pages**

 It exposes a **Web GUI** that allows to **dynamically check a suspicious URL or HTML of a page** to identify elements indicative of a potential phishing page.
 For example, through buttons and context menu items added by the PhishDetect Browser Extension, a user can request the configured PhishDetect Node to check a suspicious link that was sent to them before actually visiting it.

+- **Receive notifications and raw messages**

+PhishDetect clients (such as the Browser Extension) are also able to send notifications to the server in case any suspicious event occurred.
+For example, if a user attempted to visit a blocklisted site, or if they received an email from a blocklisted email address, they can notify the PhishDetect Node operators.
+Additionally, clients can allow users to send raw messages, such as full email sources, in order to allow operators to further investigate.

 ---